 Every year we agree a set of targets for reading and writing.
 This year the targets for reading are:

-- Attainment in reading continues to improve so that the % of children meeting age related expectations increases year on year.
+- Attainment in reading continues to improve so that the % of children meeting age related expectations in reading and phonics increases year on year.

 - Continue to increase the range of non fiction books used to teach reading skills.